 Here is a list of team bios for your enjoyment.
 For more information about the company, see our new About Us page.

-Nicole is a recent Computer Information Systems graduate of the University of the Fraser Valley, Nicole’s grandfather introduced her to Warcraft 2 and DOS as a young child.
+Nicole MacFarlane, Linux Engineer, is a Computer Information Systems graduate of the University of the Fraser Valley.
+Nicole’s grandfather introduced her to Warcraft 2 and DOS as a young child.
 From there, she began compiling and running her own Quake servers at age 10.
 Her time was largely spent moving from game platform-to-platform, developing all kinds of addons, anti-cheat programs, game modes, forums, and chat programs.
-Since then, she has been migrating to Linux because it’s better than Windows (especially with bad hardware).
+Since then, she has migrated to Linux because it’s better than Windows (especially with bad hardware).

 Curtis Hildebrand, Linux Engineer, grew up playing and coding on his families Commodore 64.
 When his dad bought an IBM XT, he was fascinated by the CGA graphic games and determined to learn more.
 His first Linux installation was RedHat 5.2.
 Red Hat 6.0 wouldn’t install so he moved to MandrakeLinux.
 Eventually things continued to break and he learned how to fix them gaining skills with GNU/Linux.
 He’s on the cusp of finishing the Computer Information Systems degree at UFV with a major in his biggest interest, Computer Security.
 In his spare time, Curtis can be found with either his wife and three kids, working on a security CTF or somewhere on the mountains racing through the trails on his bike.